-A feature of this invention is that the diameter of the conductor may be large, even when compared to a wavelength of the transmitted wave.
-Generally it is more difficult to directly initiate the surface wave onto a large conductor but it is easy to initiate onto a smaller diameter conductor and then to taper the conductor diameter over a distance to a much larger dimension.
+[0069] A feature of this invention is that the diameter of the conductor may be large, even when compared to a wavelength of the transmitted wave.
+For previous transmission line types, such as coaxial cable once the central conductor circumference exceeds a wavelength of the propagating frequency higher order modes may become significant and reduce the usefulness of the transmission line.
+This invention has the advantage that both physically large conductors as well as conductors with circumferences large compared to a wavelength may be used to create a transmission line for transmitting energy over a very large range of wavelengths.
+Generally it is more difficult to directly initiate the surface wave onto a conductor having a circumference that approaches, equals or exceeds a wavelength of the propagating power but it is easy to initiate onto a smaller conductor and then to gradually taper the conductor size over a length to a much larger dimension.
 Sudden changes in conductor diameter can produce a discontinuity which results in reflection of the wave and also in conversion to radiation but as long as the tapering is done gradually, there is little penalty in the form of increased attenuation or radiation.

-The central conductor need not be circular.
-As long as it is of relatively constant longitudinal cross-section, the conductor only needs to have radial symmetry in order that the electric field lines emanating or entering it from opposite sides cancel.
+[0070] The central conductor need not be circular.
+As long as it is of relatively constant longitudinal cross section, the conductor only needs to have radial symmetry in order that the electric field lines emanating or entering it from opposite sides cancel.
+Radial uniformity is not required.
 Thus a cross section that is square, hexagonal or polygonal with any even number of sides will suffice.
 These sides do not have to be equal in dimension.
 A rectangle or a ribbon conductor can also be adequate.
 Variation is permissible in the structure of the SWTL conductor in the longitudinal direction, as long as any feature is relatively small compared to a wavelength of the transported wave.
 A conductor comprising a few or numerous smaller conductors twisted together, such as used in common power line conductors provides an excellent central conductor for a SWTL up to at least 10 GHz.